bolloland/fewpjs-document-onload/README.md

 ## Set Up an Event Listener for DOMContentLoaded

-As always, `addEventListener` takes a `String` with the name of the event and a _callback function_.
+As always, `addEventListener` takes a `string` with the name of the event and a _callback function_.

 ```js